What Are Long Term Liabilities?

-The term ‘Liabilities’ in a company’s Balance sheet means a particular amount which a company owes to someone (individual, institutions or Companies).
-Or in other words, if a company borrows a certain amount or takes credit for Business Operations, then the company has the obligation to repay it within a stipulated time-frame.
-Based on the time-frame the term Long-term liabilities and Short-term liabilities are determined.
-Long-term liabilities which need to repay for more than one year (twelve months) are known as Long-term liabilities on Balance Sheetand anything which is less than one year is called Short-term liabilities.
+The term ‘Liabilities’ in a company’s Balance sheet means a particular amount a company owes to someone (individual, institutions, or Companies).
+Or in other words, if a company borrows a certain amount or takes credit for Business Operations, it must repay it within a stipulated time frame.

-Based on the nature of the Liabilities taken by a Company, here is the list of Long-term liabilities on Balance Sheet:
+Based on the nature of the long term liabilities balance sheet taken by a Company, here is the list of Long-term liabilities on the Balance Sheet:

 #1 – Shareholders Capital